Deconversion

 We therefore declare:

-That enterprises have the right to own their software, their data, and their technical infrastructure.
+That enterprises have the right to software built for their business, to own their data, and to control their own technical destiny.

-That AI has not merely improved the efficiency of software development; it has ended the monopoly that made vendor extraction possible.
+That Future Industries has not merely improved the efficiency of software development; it has ended the monopoly that made vendor extraction possible.

 That the companies which act on this fact in 2026 will hold a structural cost advantage over those that wait until their vendors force the issue.